DoudTechData/coursera-getting-cleaning-data-project/README.md

 please note that sub-directories 'Inertial Signals' could be removed).
 You can then run the script run_analysis.R by sourcing it in R to rebuild the dataset from scratch.
 For details on the different steps, please have a look to comments in the script file.
+Please also note that it uses the library 'dplyr' that should be installed in your R environment.

 This dataset and source code is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.